masoudinejad/dt_pruning/README.md

-# dt_pruning
+# Decision Tree Pruning
-A collection of methods for pruning binary decision tree including newly developed ORAP.
+A collection of methods for pruning binary decision tree including newly developed ORAP developed by Mojtaba Masoudinejad.